|

 (PTC).
 More information can be found on the Mathcad web site (www.mathcad.com).

-Ian Ward has over 35 years experience of providing structural analysis consultancy services on a wide variety of projects.
-He has developed particular expertise in the use of computer-based analysis techniques to assess the response of structures subjected to dynamic loads (such as wind, blast, pedestrian, vehicle or seismic loading).
+Ian Ward has over 40 years experience of providing structural analysis consultancy services on a wide variety of projects.
+In this time he has developed particular expertise in the use of computer-based analysis techniques to assess the response of structures subject to a wide range of dynamic loads (such as wind, blast, pedestrian/crowd, vehicle or seismic loading).

-Ian is a Member of the Institute of Physics and a Fellow of the Institution
+Ian is a Fellow of the Institute of Physics and the Institution

 of Mechanical Engineers.
-He is a Technical Director in the Advanced
+He is a Technical Director and Fellow at AtkinsRéalis (www.atkinsrealis.com).